-Our focus on lithic (stone tool) analysis compared a sample from Noel McDonagh’s collection of stone artifacts and animal bones from the Creadan Head area with previous analyses of lithic artifacts collected during the Bally Lough Archaeological Project in the 1980’s and 1990’s.
+Our focus on lithic (stone tool) analysis compared a sample from Noel McDonagh’s collection of stone artefacts and animal bones from the Creadan Head area with previous analyses of lithic artefacts collected during the Bally Lough Archaeological Project in the 1980’s and 1990’s.
 This lab work reconfirmed that the first colonizers of the area came 9,000-10,000 years ago, during what is known as the Early Mesolithic Period.
 This confirms that southeastern Ireland was among the earliest entry points for Ireland’s first settlers.
-The artifacts further demonstrate continuous use of the Fornaught Valley through later Mesolithic to Neolithic (first farming) and the Bronze Age (village settlement) of 3,000 years ago.
+The artefacts further demonstrate continuous use of the Fornaught Valley through later Mesolithic to Neolithic (first farming) and the Bronze Age (village settlement) of 3,000 years ago.

 Our research details the specific type of stone tool making known as Bipolar Knapping during the early Mesolithic that was suitable for making small cutting and scraping tools from local beach pebbles.
 Crafts people placed the small chert beach pebbles on other stones and hit them with larger hammer stone.
 Beginning in the later Mesolithic, bipolar technology was complemented by the more common platform technology where larger flints were handheld and chipped to create larger flakes, blades and other tools.
 These larger flint stones were probably imported during their settlers’ seasonal settlement movement and exchange networks.